Table of Contents

-Many Medicaid waivers use nursing home level of care as a criteria to receive long-term services and supports in the home and community, which may include home care, adult day care and adult foster care.
+Many Medicaid waivers also use a nursing home level of care as a criteria to receive long-term services and supports in the home and community, which may include home care, adult day care, and adult foster care.
 (Remember, Medicaid also has income and asset requirements as well.
 State specific eligibility information can be found here).

 Who Pays for the Determination?

 Since the functional assessment to determine level of care need is part of the Medicaid application process, Medicaid pays for the assessment.
 Said differently, the person who is in need of long-term care Medicaid does not pay for the assessment.

 Aside from the initial functional needs assessment to determine a nursing home level of care, subsequent functional needs assessments are required at a minimum of every 12-months to ensure the program participant continues to meet the functional need.
 In other words, a redetermination of functional need is required.